-If you use a mobility aid such as a wheelchair or motorised scooter and it meets the specifications you can see below, you may take it anywhere on our network.
+If you use a mobility aid such as a wheelchair or motorised scooter and it meets the specifications you can see below, you may use it on our network.
 However, only some buses are accessible and you should read the information on Disability Assistance.

 Some oversized wheelchairs and scooters are too big to take on board.

 Remember that wheelchairs, bicycles, prams and other wheeled vehicles must use the lifts.
 If you are not sure where the lifts are, ask a staff member for help.

 - Fit entirely inside within a 1300 mm by 800 mm space - this is the size of the allocated places on buses, trains and ferries.

 - Be no more than 750 mm wide.

 - Weigh less than 300 kg including you and an assistant if you have one - this is the safe weight limit of boarding devices such as ramps.